grodansparadis/vscp-firmware/contrib/avr/arduino/vscp_can_shield/readme.txt

 Readme for the Arduino VSCP CAN sample 1
 =========================================
 Version 0.0.1 2012-08-29
-Copyright (C) Åke Hedman, Grodans Paradis AB akhe@grodansparadis.com, http://www.vscp.org
+Copyright (C) Ã…ke Hedman, Grodans Paradis AB akhe@grodansparadis.com, http://www.vscp.org

 This is a simple implementation of VSCP on an Arduino Duemilanove board